-The History of Psychiatry in Britain since 1500 currently consists of two podcast series, with a third series in production.
+The History of Psychiatry in Britain since 1500 currently consists of three podcast series, with one mini-series.
 The first series looks at the history of psychiatry in Britain and Ireland from all angles and covering multiple constituencies – not just about medicine and the development of the psychiatric profession, but also looking at how families, communities, and societies perceived and tried to help those with mental disorders against a backdrop of profoundly changing economic, social, intellectual, scientific, and political life.
 Series Two focuses on the experience of sufferers and those close to them, giving voice to the ordinary people of the past who knew they were mad, or who others thought insane.
 It uses extracts from things they wrote or which were written about them, to explore what it was like to be mentally disordered or to cope with someone who seemed that way.

 Series One – The History of Psychiatry